Bhoomi3637/Outback_nursery_managment/README.md

           * Plants (add, edit, view, delete)
           * Categories (add, edit, view, delete)
           * Stock (add, edit, view, delete)
+ ## Functionality:
+   * **🛠️ Admin Panel**
+        * The admin panel allows admins to manage the website's data (products, categories, and inventory) through a user-friendly interface.
+   * **🔄 CRUD Operations:**

+     * Create: Admin can add new products, categories, and plant inventory.
+     * Read: Admin can view existing products, categories, and inventory in the dashboard.
+     * Update: Admin can edit details about products, categories, and inventory.
+     * Delete: Admin can remove products, categories, and inventory from the system.

+   * **🔐 Admin Authentication:**
+      *  Admins need to enter a secure username and password to access the admin dashboard, ensuring that only authorized personnel can make changes.
+   * **🖥️ User Panel:**
+     * The user panel allows users to navigate the site, browse through products, and manage their own account settings.

+   * **🔑 User Authentication**:
+      *  Users can sign up by providing necessary details (such as email, password), then log in with those credentials to access their personalized account.

  ## 💻 Technologies Used
   * **PHP**: Backend logic and server-side scripting.